-The Less Ordinary PR Agency, PrettyGreen, announces Alan Partridge’s return to the airwaves with Audible
+The Less Ordinary PR Alan Partridge’s return to the airwaves with Audible

-Perhaps best-known for presenting This Time and Radio 4’s Knowing Me, Knowing You, Alan Partridge’s new series will introduce one of the nation’s best-loved broadcasters to a young, diverse and digitally-engaged audience.
-Without the BBC or North Norwich Digital’s editorial management breathing down his neck, this new podcast will give Partridge the opportunity to fully realize his creative vision, in the highest quality audio.
+Perhaps best-known for presenting This Time and Radio 4’s Knowing Me, Knowing You, Alan Partridge’s new series introduces one of the nation’s best-loved broadcasters to a young, diverse and digitally-engaged audience.
+Without the BBC or North Norwich Digital’s editorial management breathing down his neck, this new podcast will give Partridge the opportunity to fully realise his creative vision, in the highest quality audio.

-Over the course of 18 generously-lengthed episodes, Partridge reveals a wiser, more reflective Alan – From The Oasthouse demonstrates a maturity and insight that will be instantly recognizable to his fans, even if it’s not yet acknowledged by some of his more storied peers.
+Over the course of 18 generously-lengthed episodes, Partridge reveals a wiser, more reflective Alan.
+From The Oasthouse demonstrates a maturity and insight that will be instantly recognisable to his fans, even if it’s not yet acknowledged by some of his more storied peers.
 In keeping with podcasting’s rich heritage, each episode is recorded at home in Alan’s Oasthouse (his shed), after which audio is sent directly to Audible to ensure it meets the technical specifications laid down in his contract.

-As an added courtesy to his fans, an episode was also available for free for Audible members and non-members alike in the week following the announcement.
+As an added courtesy to his fans, an episode is also available for free for Audible members and non-members alike.
 Which merely required you to say ‘Alexa, read From the Oasthouse’, before welcoming Partridge into your home.

-Of course the best person to summarise the announcement was Alan himself, who stated: “Like most people, I assumed those who hosted podcasts were pale, tech obsessed social lepers who live with their mums and couldn’t get a platform on any meaningful broadcaster so started spouting their bloated opinions into their USB microphones to flatter their groaning sense of self-importance.
+Of course the best person to summarise the announcement is Alan himself, who stated: “Like most people, I assumed those who hosted podcasts were pale, tech obsessed social lepers who live with their mums and couldn’t get a platform on any meaningful broadcaster, so started spouting their bloated opinions into their USB microphones to flatter their groaning sense of self-importance.

 But then I spoke to a man I’d never heard of before from Audible.
 HE called ME and made me an offer.
 I countered.
 He came back.
 I countered again.
 In short, we hammered out the details (to my satisfaction) and the result is a series of podcasts.
 They’ve been described as very good/sensational.”